 The Filipino Cave Divers started the year 2014 with a series of epic discoveries.
 Mid-year, it suffered a devastating loss of a beloved co-founder.
 Forging ahead through such bitter challenge, the organization maintained its core values and expanded its membership, networks and partners.
-The future of the country’s underwater cave explorations, protection and management is secure in the vision that FCD has set forth for itself.
+The future of the country’s underwater cave explorations, protection and management is secure in the vision that FCD has set forth.
 The FCD is discovering more of its potential and 2015 is going to be another year of awesome discoveries indeed!

 January 12, 2014– The Siargao Island was initially explored by Doc Amores, Lyndon Cubillan and Larry Williams.
 Located in Baragngay Tuburan were 3 promising springs that were reported (by locals) to connect Tuburan II to Tuburan I some 2 kilometers away. http://filipinocavedivers.com/2014/01/16/search-for-new-underwater-caves-siargao-island/